The most comprehensive online index of the Northeast’s historic, endangered, and forgotten buildings, infrastructure, NYC streets, and other places.

 Interior of Chevy

 Next, A and I ventured inside one of the smokestacks and I attempted to climb to the top.
-It was only until the 13th rung of the pigeon shit encrusted ladder rungs that one bent backward under the weight of my foot and I immediately headed back down defeated.
+It was only until the 13th rung of the pigeon shit-encrusted ladder rungs that one bent backward under the weight of my foot and I immediately headed back down defeated.
 It would have been a great climb to sit atop a smokestack and take in the oncoming sunset in all its glory minus the mother pigeon watching me faithfully from the 2nd rung.
 A lone solitary egg sat against the cold inner ledge.
-I don't think I've seen someone climb a smokestack before in the never ending exploration chase going on numerous social media platforms.
-It would have been a great notch on my risk taking climbs since last year where I climbed a major bridge linking Manhattan and Brooklyn.
+I don't think I've seen someone climb a smokestack before in the never-ending exploration chase going on numerous social media platforms.
+It would have been a great notch on my risk-taking climbs since last year when I climbed a major bridge linking Manhattan and Brooklyn.

 Delete